European public holidays 2025: what to expect and when to plan ahead

 That’s why we’ve created this overview to help you anticipate transport disruption and adjust your planning with confidence.

-Please note: this blog is continuously updated and may contain occasional errors or outdated information.
+Please note: this blog is continuously updated and may contain outdated information.
 Not sure about a specific driving ban or date?
 Feel free to check with your TransConnect contact.

 Why public holidays impact transport

-There are three ways in which holidays disrupt transport operations:
+There are multiple ways in which holidays disrupt transport operations:

 • Limited availability at loading and unloading sites